-These are created for visitors who have provided personal and/or contact information, such as Email or phone numbers.
-Contrary to unknown profiles, known profiles are not dependant on cookie consent; if they do provide cookie consent, their engagement with your website will be recorded as well.
+These are created for visitors who contain an Email address, phone numbers or a CRM-id.
+Contrary to Unknown Profiles, Known Profiles are not dependant on cookie consent; if they do provide cookie consent, their engagement with your website will be recorded as well.

-Tags are internal markers that can be manually applied to profiles.
-They can be created either from a profile or from your account settings.
+Tags are internal markers that can be manually applied to Profiles.

 Consent lists & Topics